Language: EN

 }

-• DataType: This is the data type for which the operator is being overloaded.
+• DataType: It is the data type for which the operator is being overloaded.

-• Operator: This is the operator that is to be overloaded.
+• Operator: It is the operator that you want to overload.

 • operand1, operand2: These are the operands on which the operator will be applied.